emeraldwalk/vscode-runonsave/README.md

 * Sync and async support

 ## Configuration
-Add "emeraldwalk.onsave" configuration to user or workspace settings.
+Add "emeraldwalk.runonsave" configuration to user or workspace settings.
 * "commands" - array of commands that will be run whenever a file is saved.
   * "match" - a regex for matching which files to run commands on
   * "cmd" - command to run.
 Can include parameters that will be replaced at runtime (see Placeholder Tokens section below).